Malwood Sawmills

 Kiln-dried refers to dried in an oven (kiln).
 With a kiln, you can control the environment such as temperature, humidity, and steam levels for a set period of time.
 Allowing you to dry wood to the desired moisture content faster than air-drying.

-• Softwood takes approximately 10 days and
+• 1″ Softwood takes approximately 7 days

 • Linear Foot is 1 foot in length or 12 inches.
 It is a measurement of a straight line.